-97-1 I/C (Material weakness)
+99-1 I/C (Material weakness)

 Segregation of duties: Because of the lack of a large staff, more specifically accounting personnel, there is a problem with segregation of duties necessary for proper controls.
 One person is currently performing the function of preparing disbursements, and reconciling the bank statements.
 We do note that this situation is inherent to most entities of this type and is difficult to solve due to the funding limitations of the Authority.
 We recommend that the board of directors take an active interest in the review of all of the financial information.
+This was also a prior year finding.

-97-2 I/C (Material weakness)
+99-2 I/C (Material weakness)